oos13/legit_or_bit/readme.md

 Finally scroll down and hit the blue button that says *Update WhatsApp Sender*

-Go back to your favorite IDE 💻 and run `main.py`
+Go back to your favorite IDE 💻 and run `py -m uvicorn main:app --reload`

 The Ngrok tunnel will be connected to your console and you'll be able to see any and all traffic 🚦 to our code base.